 The tests also indicate that Topflite seed mixes do provide key vitamins, proteins and amino acids needed for healthy birds.
 Evidence of this can be seen in the continued high percentage of medal winning birds that are fed on Topflite products.

 All seeds are quite low in calcium.
-If birds are not fed calcium then it will transfer from their bones.
+If birds do not obtain enough calcium then it will transfer from their bones.
 For laying birds this is not sustainable in the long term.
 Birds should be getting twice as much calcium as phosphate for a maintenance diet and seven times as much for laying birds.

-Therefore it is very important to provide a calcium supplement like cuttlefish to ensure your bird is receiving sufficient calcium.
+Therefore it is very important if feeding aviary birds to provide a calcium supplement like cuttlefish to ensure your bird is receiving sufficient calcium.
 One insect per day would provide sufficient calcium.
 Alternatively leaves and vegetables are rich in calcium.
+Wild birds, on the other hand, will acquire the calcium they need from green foliage and insects.

 The Flushing Effect